How to Restore Corian Counters

 Here are Byrne’s other thoughts on the sanding process: “There’s dust all over the place, tiny particles of polyester resin floating in the air.
 It’s a synthetic, so your body doesn’t break it down.
 You don’t want to breathe that in.
 You have to wear a mask, and a dust mask won’t cut it — you need a respirator.
 And goggles.
 And you need really good ventilation.
 It’s better to use a professional.”

-That said, you could try the other methods first, and hire a pro if they don’t do the trick.
+That said, you can always try the easier above methods first, then hire a pro if the results aren't to your liking.